-Why is Attributed updating its Housing clement?
-Under State law, each juridiction in California must update their Housing Element every eight years.
-The Housing Element must demonstrate how the juridiction will accommodate a certain number of dwelling units anticipated by the State (hown as the Regional Housing Needs Allocation, or RHNA).
+Under State law, each jurisdiction in California must update their Housing Element every eight years.
+The Housing Element must demonstrate how the jurisdiction will accommodate a certain number of dwelling units anticipated by the State (known as the Regional Housing Needs Allocation, or RHNA).
 The RHNA also stipulates how many units are needed at different levels of affordability to meet the community demand.

-Antioch's RHNA is 3,016 units (59% of units below market rate)

-The updated Housing Element must be approved by the California Department of Housing and Community Development (HCD), but should ultimately reflect the vision and priorities of the community.
-If the Housing Element is not updated and certified, jurisdictions may be ineligible for certain grants, fined; subject to illigation; and of no be the right to deny certain projects.
+Antioch's RHNA is 3,016 units (59% of units below market rate) The updated Housing Element must be approved by the California Department of Housing and Community Development (HCD), but should ultimately reflect the vision and priorities of the community, If the Housing Element is not updated and certified, jurisdictions may be ineligible for certain grants; fined; subject to litigation; and/or lose the right to deny certain projects.